 How much will patients pay to participate in the program?

 Patients will pay a yet-to-be-determined price for medical cannabis products provided by the manufacturers.
+See the list of products for both manufacturers, LeaflineLabs and Minnesota Medical Solutions.
 In addition, most registered patients will pay an annual fee of $200 to participate in the program.
 There is a reduced annual fee of $50 for Minnesotans receiving Social Security disability, CHAMPVA, Supplemental Security Insurance payments or enrolled in medical assistance or MinnesotaCare.

-Where will the medical cannabis distribution centers be located?
+Where will the medical cannabis patient centers be located?

-Each of the two registered manufacturers will set up four distribution facilities around the state, for a total of eight.
-No specific locations have been identified yet, but facilities will be located based on geographic need and to improve patient access.
+Each of the two registered manufacturers have set up four distribution facilities around the state, for a total of eight.
+Please refer to the list of locations to find the nearest cannabis patient center to you.

 In what forms will medical cannabis be made available?

-Medical cannabis will be provided to patients as a liquid, pill or vaporized delivery method that does not require the use of dried leaves or plant form.
+Medical cannabis is provided to patients as a liquid, pill, topical or vaporized delivery method that does not require the use of dried leaves or plant form.